 - have an additional bedroom and there is an established need for a non-resident overnight carer

 - are blind

 - are aged under 22 and were formerly in the care of social services

 In addition to the above, there are further exemptions to the shared accommodation rate for those who are aged between 25 to 34 and:

 - have spent three months or more in a homeless hostel which assists in rehabilitation and resettlement

 - are ex-offenders placed with a multi agency under the Criminal Justice Act 2003

 If you think one of the exemptions may apply to you, or one of your tenants (if you're a private landlord), it's important that you contact the Benefit Services to discuss this further.
-Please call 01642 726005 to speak to a benefit advisor.
+Please call 01642 726006 (10am to 4pm) to speak to a benefit advisor.

-Alternatively you can print the 'Under 35 exemption claim form' and return the completed form to Benefit Services straight away.
+Alternatively you can print the 'Under 35 exemption claim form' and return the completed form to Benefit Services.
 Please note you may be asked to provide evidence to support your application.